Coevolution of Intracluster Light and Brightest Cluster Galaxies: Conclusions

-\begin{enumerate} \item ICL mass increases weakly with cluster mass, with large variation at a given mass.
-No clear correlation is found between ICL mass fraction and cluster relaxation. \item ICL mass declines weakly with concentration.
+\begin{enumerate} \item The ICL mass fraction increases weakly with cluster mass, with large variation at a given mass.
+No clear correlation is found between ICL mass fraction and cluster relaxation. \item The ICL mass fraction declines weakly with concentration.
 At a given concentration, more massive clusters have higher ICL mass fractions. \item Clusters with a more recent major merger contain lower ICL mass fractions. \end{enumerate}